-A fully charged battery that has not been charged or discharged for at least two hours should indicate between 12.3 and 12.6 volts.
-A reading below this level indicates a partly discharged battery.
+A fully charged battery that has not been charged or discharged for at least two hours should indicate between 12.3 and 12.6 volts; a fully charged 24-volt battery pair that has not been charged or discharged for at least two hours should indicate between 26 and 28 volts.
+A reading below this level indicates a partially discharged battery.